How do I know if I am eligible to switch retailer?

 Can I use my U-Save rebates to offset my electricity charges if I switch to my electricity retailer to iSwitch?

 You can still use your U-Save rebates to offset your electricity charges.
+Please note that all U-Save will be used for your SP Services non-electricity utility charges first.
 Depending on your sign up date and your billing cycle, your U-Save rebates may only offset your electricity charges in the subsequent months.

 How does EMA/MOF ensure that SP Group and iSwitch are managing the U-Save rebates correctly?